jorgeecardona/django-light-rest/README.md

 # Django light rest

-This project is a collection of few files in order to ease the definition of a rest interface in django.
+This project is a collection of files that ease the definition of a rest interface in django.

 ## urls.py

 Basically one can't define a handler of an url based on the http method directly in the urls files.
-A single handler for url has to be defined, and inside one add code to check the http method.
+A single handler for an url has to be defined, and inside one add code to check the http method.

 This separation is needed for a rest interface in order to separate responsabilities on actions.